 The mid-year treasury report is a requirement of the CIPFA Code of Practice on Treasury Management.
-It covers the treasury activity for the first half of the financial year 2015/16.
+It covers the treasury activity for the first half of the financial year 2016/17.

-During the first half of the year: the Council has continued to finance all capital expenditure from within internal resources; the average net investment position has been approximately £61.9m; and there have been no significant breaches on any of the prudential indicators.
+During the first half of the year: the Council has continued to finance all capital expenditure from within internal resources; the average net investment position has been approximately £61.9m by coincidence the same figure as last year; and there have been no breaches on any of the prudential indicators.